tomheaton/mcjty-website/docs/mods/control-mods/control-mods-legacy.md

 Then there are a number of actions:

 * '''explosion''': this is a string as follows: `<strength>,<flaming>,<smoking>`.
 For example '10,true,true' and it will cause an explosion with the given strength
-* '''setblock''': this is a json with a block description to place: { 'block': 'minecraft:chest', 'properties': { 'name': 'facing', 'value': 'west' } }
+* '''setblock''': this is a JSON with a block description to place: { 'block': 'minecraft:chest', 'properties': { 'name': 'facing', 'value': 'west' } }
 * '''give''': this is either a single string or a list of strings.
 Every string represents a possible item that the player will get.
 You can also specify a weight with this by adding `<number>=` in front of the string.
 Like this: "1=minecraft:diamond_sword", "2=minecraft:iron_sword"
 * '''drop''': this is either a single string or a list of strings.
 Every string represents a possible item that will be dropped.
 You can also specify a weight with this by adding `<number>=` in front of the string.
 Like this: "1=minecraft:diamond_sword", "2=minecraft:iron_sword"
 * '''potion''': this is either a single string or a list of strings.
 Every string represents a potion effect which is indicated like this: `<potion>,<duration>,<amplifier>`.
 For example "minecraft:invisibility,10,1"